acidanthera/NVMeFix/README.md

 Diagnostics
 -----------

-Note: IOKit message `Couldn't alloc class "NVMeFix"` is not an error.

 `RELEASE` build will only log high-level information about failures.

 `DEBUG` build will additionally log used power states, detailed error messages, and attempt to